samiekamal/samiekamal.github.io/predicting-bitcoin.md

 ![](/images/bitcoin-images/n-beats-architecture.png)

-**Note:** To properly view this image, openthe image in a new tab and zoom in to inspect it because this is a huge model.
+**Note:** To properly view this image, open the image in a new tab and zoom in to inspect it because this is a huge model.

 This just shows that even if with an advanced model, it is not always the solution to our problems.